-- 95%.
-This typically will be the maximum ratio and will only be allowed when the owner has good credit, good mortgage payment history (no late payments in last 12 months), a clean title report, a housing expense ratio of less than 50%, and the loan must be no lower than third position. - 90%.
-This will be the maximum allowed for the typical applicant with medium risk level (i.e., a fair credit history) with a housing expense ratio of not more than 60%.
-The loan must not be in a position lower than third. - 80%.
-This will be the maximum allowed for applicants with poor credit, poor mortgage payment history, a housing expense ratio of not more than 75%, and the loan must not be in a position lower than fourth.
+- 95% Percent.
+This typically will be the maximum ratio and will only be allowed when the owner has good credit, good mortgage payment history (no late payments in last 12 months), a clean title report, a housing expense ratio of less than 50 percent%, and the loan must be no lower than third position. - 90 Percent%.
+This will be the maximum allowed for the typical applicant with medium risk level (i.e., a fair credit history) with a housing expense ratio of not more than 60\50 percent%.
+The loan must not be in a position lower than third. - 80 Percent%.
+This will be the maximum allowed for applicants with poor credit, poor mortgage payment history, a housing expense ratio of not more than 7550%, percent, and the loan must not be in a position lower than fourth.

 Requests for Subordinations.
-When a Borrower wishes to refinance the property, they must request a subordination request to the Lender.
-The Lender will only subordinate their loan when there is no "cash out" as part of the refinance.
+When a Borrower wishes to refinance the property, they must request a subordination request to the LenderCounty.
+The Lender County will only subordinate their loan when there is no "cash out" as part of the refinance.
 Cash out means there are no additional charges on the transaction above loan and escrow closing fees.
-There can be no third party debt pay offs or additional encumbrance on the property above traditional refinance transaction costs.
+There can be no third party debt pay\-offs or additional encumbrance on the property above traditional refinance transaction costs.
 Furthermore, the refinance should lower the housing cost of the family with a lower interest rate and the total indebtedness on the property should not exceed the current market value.

-Upon receiving the proper documentation from the refinance agency, the request will be considered by the Loan Review Committee for review and approval.
-Upon approval, the escrow company will provide the proper subordination document for execution and recordation by the Lender.
+Upon receiving the proper documentation from the refinance agency, and if all Program requirements are met and the terms of the loan remain the same, the request will be considered by the Loan Review Committee Program Operator for review and approval.
+Upon approval, the escrow company will provide the proper subordination document for execution by the County and recordation the document by the Lender.

 Marketing.
 The County will market the program through advertisements in local newspapers.
-Flyers are posted at the local markets and post offices.
-Flyers are sent to those on the waiting list to provide notice of funding to apply.
+Flyers are may be posted at the local markets, and post offices and community buildings.
+Flyers Notices are sent to those on the waiting list to provide notice of funding to apply.